whizkydee/type-reverse/readme.md

 ### `then: {Function}`

-The `then` method acts as a callback and takes in a function with two optional parameters that represent `before` and `after` respectively.
+The `then` method stands in place of a callback and takes in a function with two optional parameters that represent `input` and `result` respectively.

-* `before` - the initial input that was passed into the function
+* `input` - the initial input that was passed into the function
-* `after` - the result after reversing the input
+* `result` - the output from reversing the input

 ```js
 const text = 'dog'